 In support of a sensitive period for L2 acquisition of a phonological system, Oyama (1976) studied Italian speakers that immigrated to America and argued that the heaviness of their accents in scripted and casual speech was predicted by their age of arrival.
 Judgments of accent along a scale by two native English speakers was the measure of phonological acquisition.
 Additionally, Johnson and Newport (1989) studied Chinese and Korean speakers that immigrated to America and argued that their performance on tests of grammaticality judgments for English morphology and syntax was also best predicted by their age of arrival.
 Age of arrival was the measure of immersion in L2 and it was found that immersion after the age of 7 predicted a gradual decline in performance from the nativelike standard.
 Within the lowered ranges of performance, there was a consistent decline and small variance in performance till puberty; after puberty there was no systematic association between age and performance and a heterogeneity of performance.
 These results were interpreted to follow from maturational factors.
 Moreover, attitudinal variables as measured by self-reports of American identification, motivation to learn, and self-consciousness in the L2 environment did not independently correlate as strongly as did age of arrival with performance.

-The above studies in support of a sensitive period for L2 acquisition represent already a softening of an approach to CPH that focuses exclusively on maturational factors affecting acquisition.
+The above studies in support of a sensitive period for L2 acquisition represents a more inclusive approach to CPH – in opposition to the exclusive approach which focuses on the effect of maturational factors on acquisition.
 In Johnson and Newport’s (1989) study, the measures of identification and self-consciousness together did have predictive power for ultimate performance, which suggests that even if attitudinal variables cannot form the sole basis of a model of L2 acquisition, they should not be excluded from the model.
 It is the aim of our study to investigate more closely these nonmaturational variables.
 Moreover, we aim to measure the dependent speech variable through acoustic analysis rather than through overt judgments, as was done by both Oyama (1976) and Johnson and Newport (1989).

 Evidence for Nonmaturational Factors Affecting Language Acquisition